lgibelli/singularity-docs/index.rst

   reasonable to extend the default sudo PATH to include this directory.
 | To add /usr/local/bin to the default sudo search path, run the program
-  visudo which will edit the sudoers file, and search for the string ‘secure\_path’.
+  visudo which will edit the sudoers file, and search for the string `secure_path’.
 Once found, append :/usr/local/bin to that line so it looks like this:

 ::